 Drilling involves the creation of holes for via connections.
 Here, the foundation for vias is created.
 This is an important process for the fabrication of bare PCB.
 The blank PCB drilling process requires serious attention.
 This is because any error can lead to losses.

-The already drilled blank PCB boards go through a conveyorized line.
+The already drilled blank printed circuit board go through a conveyorized line.
 Then, the holes are lined with a thin layer of carbon which serves as the cathode.

 This stage involves laminating the drilled bare circuit board with photosensitive film plating resist.
 A direct imaging machine then images the board.

 The manufacturer copper plates the bare printed circuit board.
 The technique used here is known as periodic pulsed plating.
 It involves plating copper evenly down small holes and on the tracks’ surface.
 Manufacturers must take measures to ensure the right amount of copper is in each panel.

-This stage involves the removal of the unwanted copper from the bare PCB board.
+This stage involves the removal of the unwanted copper from the bare circuit board.
 The manufacturer dips the board in an etching solution to remove the unwanted copper.
 The etching solution comprises ferric chloride.
 It is important to pay attention to this process to avoid over or under etching.

 Solder mask application

 The manufacturer applies a solder mask to the two sides of the bare printed circuit board.
 This will help protect the copper surface.
 In addition, it will prevent solder-shorting of components in the process of board assembly.
 Solder mask prevents the disconnection of traces.

 In this stage, the manufacturer presses some ink on a mesh screen.
 This is one of the final stages in the bare PCB board fabrication.
-Screen printing helps to specify important information on the bare PCB.
+Screen printing helps to specify important information on the bare printed circuit board.
 It is used to identify parts, logos, and marks on the bare board.